Zuehlke/poinz/docu/manual.md

 #### Auto Reveal

-By default, PoinZ will reveal the current story automatically (all given estimation values are shown) as soon as all users in the room did estimate the current story (**Excluded** and **Disconnected** users are ignored).
+By default, PoinZ will reveal the current story automatically (all given estimation values are shown) as soon as all users in the room did estimate the current story. **Excluded** (spectators) and **Disconnected** users are ignored.

 If this flag is removed, Poinz will not auto reveal and you can manually reveal the story.